Frequently Asked Questions

 https://www.kalbarri.org.au/kalbarri-sport-and-dive

-Tide times are printed and displayed in the Kalbarri Visitor Centre, pop in and say Hi.
+Tide times are printed and displayed in the Kalbarri Visitor Centre.

-Our LED signage on the out side of the Visitor Centre gives the current daily temperature.
-We also have a weekly print out inside the Visitor Centre, or follow this link from our website.
+We have a weekly print out inside the Visitor Centre, or follow this link from our website.

 https://www.kalbarri.org.au/plan/climate